2023 Hyundai Veloster N will be Replaced With RM20 N?

 Unlike most models where the engine drives the front wheels, the engine at rm19 is paired with a six-speed manual transmission to drive the rear wheels.

-When you combine this with a lightweight body, and the RM20 N can provide an exceptional driving experience along with performance that might be able to take more expensive mid-engine options like the Porsche 718 Cayman and Boxster or blow it up completely.
+When you combine this with a lightweight body, and the RM20 N can provide an exceptional driving experience and performance that might take more expensive mid-engine options like the Porsche 718 Cayman and Boxster or blow it up completely.

 2023 Hyundai RM20 N Connectivity and Features